PDA: Semantically Secure Time-Series Data Analytics with Dynamic Subgroups: Problem Definitions

 \subsection{Informal Threat Assumptions}

 Due to privacy concerns, the analytic result should be only given to the aggregator, and any user's data should be kept secret to anyone else but the owner unless it is deducible from the polynomial value.
 Besides, both users and the aggregator are assumed to be \textbf{passive} and \textbf{adaptive} adversaries.
 They are passive in that they will not tamper the correct computation of the protocol.
-The aggregator is interested in the correct analytic result, so he will will not tamper the protocol itself, and it is out of this paper's scope to examine the validity of the users' input data.
+If users tamper the protocol, it is highly likely that the aggregator will detect it since the outcome of the protocol will not be in a valid range (\textit{e.g.,} mean age$=3,671.9$) due to the cryptographic operations on large integers, and the aggregator is interested in the correct analytic result, so they will not tamper the protocol itself.
+Furthermore, users may report a value with small deviation such that the analytic result still `looks' good due to many reasons (moral hazards, unintentional mistake, \textit{etc.}), but evaluating the reliability of the reported value is out of this paper's scope.
 On the other hand, they are adaptive in that they may produce their public values adaptively after seeing others' public values (\textit{i.e.,} passive rushing attack \cite{feigenbaum1991distributed}).
+Besides, we also assume the users will not collude with each other or the aggregator in our basic construction, and this assumption will be relaxed in the advanced version in the later section.

 As aforementioned, we assume the Dolev-Yao network model.
 That is, all the communication channels are open to anyone, and anyone can overhear and synthesize any message.
 This is a reasonable assumption since in a dynamic network environment in which actual group of available users may change (\textit{e.g.,} sensor networks, crowdsourcing environment), establishing pairwise secure communication channels is costly and may not be possible due to limited resources.